-The WORKDAY.INTL function is categorized under Date and Time functions.
+The WORKDAY.INTL Functionis categorized under Excel Date and Time functions.
 It is a robust modification of the WORKDAY function, as it works with customizable weekend parameters.
-WORKDAY.INTL will provide us with a date that is N working days in the future or in the past but allows us to determine dates that would be weekends.
+WORKDAY.INTL will provide us with a date that is N working days in the future or in the past and allows us to determine dates that would be weekends.
 We can also use the function to add or subtract days from a given date.

-- Start_date (required function) – It is a date that represents start date.
+Start_date (required function) – This is a date that represents start date.

-- Days (required function) – It is the number of workdays to be added to start_date.
+Days (required function) – The number of workdays to be added to start_date.
 If we enter a positive value, it will give us a future date, while a negative value will yield a past date.

-- Weekend (optional argument) – It indicates which days of the week are weekends and are not to be considered as working days.
+Weekend (optional argument) – This indicates which days of the week are weekends and are not to be considered as working days.
 Weekend is a weekend number or string that specifies when weekends occur.
-Weekend number values indicate the following weekend days:
+The weekend number values indicate the following weekend days:

 “0000011” – Saturday and Sunday are weekends.